cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - G.scalar_mult_vfy(s,X) operates on the representation of a scalar s and a full-coordinate point X. It MUST BE implemented as follows. if G.is_in_group(X) is false, G.scalar_mult_vfy(s,X) MUST return G.I .
 Otherwise G.scalar_mult_vfy(s,X) MUST returns an encoding of the x-coordinate of X^s according to {{IEEE1363}}.

-For the Short-Weierstrass use-case the G.calculate_generator(H, PRS,sid,CI) function shall be implemented as follows.
+For the Short-Weierstrass use-case the G.calculate_generator(H, PRS,sid,CI) function SHALL be implemented as follows.

 - First gen_str = generator_string(PRS,G.DSI,CI,sid, H.s_in_bytes) is calculated using the input block size of the chosen hash primitive.